 Understanding that, we can easily understand what emotions are.
 Emotions are another type of sensors, similar to the ones used by the five basic senses, and they also have a job to do.

-Emotions are reactions in your body that help you understand the experiences that you are living day to day.
+Emotions are electrical and chemical reactions in your body that help you understand the experiences that you are living day to day.

 That’s right; emotions are reactions to how you perceive what’s going on around you.
 And since there is always something going on around you, well, you are always experiencing them.
 Just keep in mind that emotions felt continuously are no longer emotions, they are moods.
 Let's briefly explore each one to understand the difference between them and how they affect us.